novez8341/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is a part of IBM datascience course
+This project is a part of IBM data science course